apache/samza/docs/learn/documentation/0.7.0/comparisons/storm.md

 Storm offers a secondary approach to delivery guarantees called [transactional topologies](https://github.com/nathanmarz/storm/wiki/Transactional-topologies).
 These require an underlying system similar to Kafka that maintains strongly sequenced messages.
 Transactional topologies seem to be limited to a single input stream.

 Samza always offers guaranteed delivery and ordering of input within a stream partition.
 We make no guarantee of ordering between different input streams or input stream partitions.
-Since all stages are repayable there is no need for the user code to track its ancestry.
+Since all stages are replayable there is no need for the user code to track its ancestry.

 Like Storm's transactional topologies Samza provides a unique "offset" which is a sequential integer uniquely denoting the message in that stream partition.
 That is the first message in a stream partition has offset 0, the second offset 1, etc. Samza always records the position of a job in its input streams as a vector of offsets for the input stream partitions it consumers.